Esthesioneuroblastoma: Signs and symptoms

 Esthesioneuroblastoma frequently first presents as a nasal mass.
 The most common signs and symptoms of esthesioneuroblastoma are nasal obstruction (70%) and epistaxis (50%).
 Less common symptoms include hyposmia (loss of smell), headache, rhinorrhea, vision loss, proptosis, facial pain, diplopia (double vision), masses in the neck and changes in mental status.
 Esthesioneuroblastoma occurs in the upper nasal cavity, near the optic nerves and optic chiasm.
 Thus, tumor growth can impinge nerve function and result in vision loss and diplopia.
 As the tumor metastasizes to the oral cavity, there can be tooth pain and tooth mobility.

 Genetics

 There is limited research on the genetic role in esthesioneuroblastoma development.
 Of the research to date, the sonic hedgehog pathway, MYC and KDR genes are implicated for esthesioneuroblastoma.

 Mutations in dystrophin and Laminin, alpha 2 (LAMA2) have also been implicated in this disease.

 Pathophysiology

 Esthesioneuroblastoma is of neurocrest origin, arising from olfactory sensory cells in the olfactory epithelium.
 The olfactory epithelium consists of olfactory sensory cells, sustentacular cells and basal cells.
-Esthesioneuroblastoma consists of lobular sheets with neurofibrullar fibers and rosettes.
+Esthesioneuroblastoma consists of lobular sheets with neurofibrilar fibers and rosettes.
 Hyam's classifications are an important way of determining prognosis.